Why the Section 8 HCVP makes sense for landlords

 You, probably, already rent to families that are very similar to those receiving The Section 8 Housing Choice Voucher Program (HCVP) assistance1.

 - Worried about who won’t make rent this month?
 Next month?
 Every month?

-- Think you'd worry less if part of the rent—often the lion’s share—were guaranteed each month?
-Mailed directly to you?
+- Think you’d worry less if part of the rent—often the lion’s share—were guaranteed each month?
+Directly deposited in your bank account?
 On the first of each month?

 - Think there’s got to be a better way?

 - There is.
 The Section 8 Housing Choice Voucher Program–a win-win for landlords and tenants.
 Rental assistance that lowers the rent of eligible families, and guarantees on-time monthly payments to owners.

 - Screen applicants and choose your own tenant–just as you do for your market-rate units

 - Use your own lease–and go month-to-month, if you wish, after the initial lease term

 - Charge the same late fees and security deposits that you charge anyone else

 - Enforce the same tenant rules